 Vegan is more than a diet – it is a lifestyle, a philosophy, a decision to make a difference.
-We have made a conscious effort to support this decision and have created a menu to reflect this attitude.
-The intent to use plant-based products wherever possible and practicable does, however, not only dominate our kitchen.
+We want to support this decision consciously and therefore create a part of our food supply accordingly.
+The idea of using more and more plant-based environmentally friendly products is not only reflected in our culinary art.
 We are committed to creating sustainable and environmentally friendly service throughout the hotel.

 The pleasure of plants

 At restaurant & organic gourmet half board

 Five-course vegan dinner for choice